 It is tempting to evaluate an adoption agency by the number of adoptions they process in a given year.
 It may seem like an obvious indicator of service, but numbers of placements, high or low, are not going to determine the ease of your adoption experience.

-If you do ask how many adoptions they facilitate, ask them to break that figure down into local, international, direct placements (where the birth mother chose the family without agency facilitation), and how many placements there were where the birth mother chose the parents through a homestudy.
+If you do ask how many adoptions they facilitate, ask them to break that figure down into local, international, and direct placements (where the birth mother chose the family without agency facilitation).

 Pre- and post-adoption support